OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

 ### Configure the runtime for the task pane command

 1. Open the unified manifest and find the "extensions.runtimes" array.
-1. Ensure that there is a runtime object that has a "actions.type" property with the value "openPage".
-This is the type of runtime that opens a task pane.
+1. Ensure that there is a runtime object that has an "actions.type" property with the value "openPage".
+This type of runtime opens a task pane.
 1. Ensure that the "requirements.capabilities" array contains an object that specifies a [Requirement Set](office-versions-and-requirement-sets.md) that supports add-in commands.
 For Outlook the minimum requirement set for add-in commands is [Mailbox 1.3](/javascript/api/requirement-sets/outlook/requirement-set-1.3/outlook-requirement-set-1.3).

     > [!NOTE]